Atomic cluster expansion for quantum-accurate large-scale simulations of carbon: Introduction

 First NNP models were tailored for specific applications, such as transformations between graphite and diamond or behavior of multilayered graphene~\cite{nnp_carbon_gradia_PhysRevB.81.100103,nnp_carbon_gradia_Khaliullin2011, NNP_Gr_PhysRevB.100.195419}.
-Recent NNPs aim at improved transferability by employing comprehensive reference datasets.
-These models include PANNA~\cite{Shaidu2021_PaNNA2021}, which was built using an iterative self-consistent workflow, and DeepMD~\cite{deep_MD_carbonpot_WANG20221}, which was trained on a large dataset of bulk and low dimensional phases as well as snapshots from ab initio molecular dynamics (AIMD).
+Recent NNPs aim at improved transferability by employing comprehensive reference datasets; PANNA~\cite{Shaidu2021_PaNNA2021} was built using an iterative self-consistent workflow, and DeepMD~\cite{deep_MD_carbonpot_WANG20221} was trained on a large dataset of bulk and low dimensional phases as well as snapshots from ab initio molecular dynamics (AIMD).
 Parallel to the NNPs, several GAP parametrizations for carbon were also developed.
 The first GAPs focused on simulations of liquid and amorphous carbon~\cite{gap17_PhysRevB.95.094203} and pristine graphene~\cite{GAP_graphene_PhysRevB.97.054303}.
 In 2020, a large number of diverse carbon structures were employed to obtain a widely transferable GAP (GAP20)~\cite{gap20_doi:10.1063/5.0005084}.
 A closely related TurboGAP parameterization used a more efficient implementation of the SOAP descriptor~\cite{TurboGAP, soap_turbo_PhysRevB.100.024112}.
 These GAPs were applied to study complex phenomena, such as vapour deposition of amorphous carbon films~\cite{GAP_application_thinfilm_PhysRevB.102.174201} or the effect of defects on the corrugation of graphene~\cite{Thiemann_2021_corrugation_graphene}.
-Overall, GAPs were found to be the most accurate models among fourteen carbon potentials in predicting realistic amorphous structures~\cite{marks1_transferability}.
+Overall, a GAP was found to be the most accurate model among fourteen carbon potentials in predicting realistic amorphous structures in a recent benchmark study~\cite{marks1_transferability}.